DerekSelander/dsdump/docs/index.md

 ...
 ```

-From the above output, the first section inside the `__TEXT` segment is a section (confusingly) called `__text`.
+From the above output, the first section inside the `__TEXT` segment is a section (confusingly) called **`__text`**.
 It's this section where compiled code resides (unless someone is doing something sneaky).

->**Note:** You'll often see both the segment and section grouped together via a period to specify the exact Mach-O location.
+>**Note:** You'll often see both the Mach-O segment and section grouped together via a period to specify the exact Mach-O location.
 For example, using the above paragraph, I could also say all compiled code resides in the `__TEXT.__text` section.
 Most tools out there use this methodology.

 There are many, many interesting Mach-O sections.
 One could write a novel on just this topic.
 Again, check out the Mach-O links above to learn more about the different types of Mach-O sections.